-On January 30, 2020, the World Health Organization declared the COVID-19 outbreak a global health emergency, and on March 11, 2020, the World Health Organization declared the COVID-19 outbreak a worldwide pandemic.
-COVID-19 has created significant societal and economic disruptions, including global stock market and financial market volatility, a general reduction in consumer activity, operating, supply chain and project development delays and disruptions and declining trade and market sentiment, all of which have and could further affect, among other things, the markets and/or industries in which Western's portfolio companies participate.
-Furthermore, governments worldwide have enacted emergency measures in response to the COVID-19 pandemic.
-These measures, which over the past two years have included the implementation of regional and/or international travel bans, border closings, mandated closure of non-essential services, social and physical distancing, self-imposed quarantine periods, "shelter-in place" policies and/or similar restrictions on individuals and businesses, have caused material disruption to the economy, businesses and industries globally, resulting in an economic slowdown and affecting the financial results of Western's portfolio companies.
-Governments and central banks have also reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
+An outbreak or escalation of a contagious disease may adversely affect Western or its portfolio companies.
+A local, regional, national or international outbreak or escalation of a contagious disease, including the COVID-19 coronavirus or any other similar illness or fear of the foregoing, could create significant societal and economic disruptions, including global stock market and financial market volatility, a general reduction in consumer activity, operating, supply chain and project development delays and disruptions and declining trade and market sentiment, all of which have and could further affect, among other things, the markets and/or industries in which Western's portfolio companies participate.

+Furthermore, an outbreak could lead to governments worldwide enacting emergency measures in response to a pandemic including the implementation of regional and/or international travel bans, border closings, mandated closure of non-essential services, social and physical distancing, self-imposed quarantine periods, "shelter-in place" policies and/or similar restrictions on individuals and businesses.
+The past COVID-19 pandemic caused material disruption to the economy, businesses and industries globally, resulting in an economic slowdown and affecting the financial results of Western's portfolio companies.

 The ever-changing and rapidly-evolving effects of the COVID-19 pandemic, including the accompanying response measures, on investors, businesses, the economy, society and the financial markets has to date, and may in the future continue to, negatively impact Western and its portfolio companies, as well as their partners, customers, counterparties, employees, third-party service providers and other stakeholders.
-At this point, the long-term effects of the COVID-19 pandemic and its impact on Western and its portfolio companies is uncertain.
-While the operations of Western's portfolio companies have stabilized, it is possible that the COVID-19 pandemic and any resurgence thereof may have a material adverse effect on these companies, which in turn may have a material adverse effect on Western's business, results of operations and financial condition.
+While the operations of Western's portfolio companies have stabilized, it is possible that a resurgence of the COVID-19 pandemic may have a material adverse effect on these companies, which in turn may have a material adverse effect on Western's business, results of operations and financial condition.